On optimizing discrete Morse functions: Lexicographically first reduced expressions for permutations

-\begin{cor} A reduced expression $\omega = s_{i_1}\circ \cdots \circ s_{i_k}$ is the lexicographically first reduced expression for a permutation $\pi $ if and only if all of the following hold: \begin{enumerate} \item $\omega $ never has $s_j$ immediately followed by $s_i$ for $i< j-1$ \item $\omega $ never has consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$ \item $\omega $ is not in the same commutation class as any reduced expressions containing consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$ \end{enumerate} \end{cor} \proof There is a unique reduced expression for $\pi $ satisfying these conditions, by a virtually identical proof to the one used for Theorem ~\ref{lex-last}.
-However, the lexicographically first reduced expression must satisfy these conditions, since otherwise a lexicographically earlier reduced expression could be obtained by applying a Coxeter relation.
-Thus, the lexicographically first reduced expression is the unique reduced expression for $\pi $ satisfying these conditions. \EOP
+\begin{cor} A reduced expression $\omega = s_{i_1}\circ \cdots \circ s_{i_k}$ is the lexicographically first reduced expression for a permutation $\pi $ if and only if all of the following hold: \begin{enumerate} \item $\omega $ never has $s_j$ immediately followed by $s_i$ for $i< j-1$ \item $\omega $ never has consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$ \item $\omega $ is not in the same commutation class as any reduced expressions containing consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$ \end{enumerate} \end{cor} \proof There is a unique reduced expression for $\pi $ satisfying these conditions, by a nearly identical proof to the one used for Theorem ~\ref{lex-last}.
+These conditions are necessary, because otherwise a lexicographically earlier reduced expression could be obtained by applying a Coxeter relation. \EOP

-In the language of [Ed], the third condition says that $\omega $ is not $C_1$-equivalent to any reduced expressions containing consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$.
+In the language of [8], the third condition says that $\omega $ is not $C_1$-equivalent to any reduced expressions containing consecutive simple reflections $s_{i+1}\circ s_i\circ s_{i+1}$.

-\begin{rk} Theorem 2.5 of [Ed] showed that a vector $(m_1,\dots ,m_{n-1})$ is the type vector of a lexicographically first reduced expression if and only if $0\le m_{n-1}\le 1$ and $0\le m_i \le m_{i+1} + 1$ for each $1\le i\le n-2$.
-This follows immediately from the arguments we use in the proof of Theorem ~\ref{lex-last} to show that $s_{n-1}$ occurs at most once, our restrictions on possible locations for $s_i$ in terms of the locations of $s_{i+1}$ and our existence construction in the proof of Theorem ~\ref{lex-last} which inductively describes how to construct a permutation whose lexicographically first reduced expression will achieve any such type vector. \end{rk}
+\begin{rk} Theorem 2.5 of [8] showed that a vector $(m_1,\dots ,m_{n-1})$ is the type vector of a lexicographically first reduced expression if and only if $0\le m_{n-1}\le 1$ and $0\le m_i \le m_{i+1} + 1$ for each $1\le i\le n-2$.
+This also follows immediately from the arguments used in the proof of Theorem ~\ref{lex-last} above. \end{rk}